teohes/datasciencecoursera/TidyDataProject/README.md

 ----------
 ###  Files and Directory Setup

-Download and extract the ""UCI HAR Dataset"" data files into the current directory.
+Download and extract the "UCI HAR Dataset" data files into the current directory.
 Below are the initial folders and files that should be in the current directory for the run_analysis.R script to run properly

 		- 	test  --(directory containing the test data)